SlothCroissant/caddy-cloudflaredns/README.md

       * Zone / Zone / Read
       * Zone / DNS / Edit

 2. You should add the following to your Caddyfile as the [tls directive](https://caddyserver.com/docs/caddyfile/directives/tls#tls).
-Note that I haven't figured out why the env.variable for the email address works, so for now I've got it manually declared:
+Note that I haven't figured out why the using `{env.CLOUDFLARE_EMAIL}` for the email address didn't work, so for now I've got it manually declared:

    ```
    tls me@example.com {